grote/seedvault-LFB/README.md

 if there have been at least 3 backups within that month (or some similar scheme).

 After doing a successful backup run, is a good time to prune old backups.
-To determine which backups to delete, the backup archives need to be downloaded and inspected.
+To determine which backups to delete, the backup snapshots need to be downloaded and inspected.
 Maybe their file name can be the `timeStart` timestamp to help with that task.
 If a backup is selected for deletion, the reference counter of all included chunks is decremented.
-The backup archive file and chunks with reference count of `0` are deleted from storage.
+The backup snapshot file and chunks with reference count of `0` are deleted from storage.

 ## Restoring from backup

-When the user wishes to restore a backup, they select the backup archive that should be used.
+When the user wishes to restore a backup, they select the backup snapshot that should be used.
 The selection can be done based on time and name.
-We go through the list of files in the archive, download, authenticate, decrypt (and decompress) each chunk of the file and re-assemble the file this way.
+We go through the list of files in the snapshot, download, authenticate, decrypt (and decompress) each chunk of the file and re-assemble the file this way.
 Once we have the original chunk, we might want to re-calculate the chunk ID to check if it is as expected to prevent an attacker from swapping chunks.
-This could also be achieved by including the chunk ID in the authenticated encryption (e.g. AEAD).
+This could also be achieved by including the chunk ID in the associated data of the authenticated encryption (AEAD).
-The re-assembled file will be placed into the same directory under the same name with its attributes (e.g. lastModified) restored as much as possible.
+The re-assembled file will be placed into the same directory under the same name with its attributes (e.g. lastModified) restored as much as possible on Android.

+Restoring to storage that is already in use is not supported.
-If a file already exists with the that name and path, we check if the file is identical to the one we want to restore (by relying on file metadata or re-computing chunk IDs) and move to the next if it is indeed identical.
+However, if a file already exists with the that name and path, we check if the file is identical to the one we want to restore (by relying on file metadata or re-computing chunk IDs) and move to the next if it is indeed identical.